Schedule Service

 A Trane heat pump is a durable piece of equipment, typically lasting around 15 years.
 However, with consistent preventive care, you can often extend its lifespan even further.
 Regular maintenance reduces the daily wear and tear on critical components like the compressor, fans, and coils.
 When every part is clean, lubricated, and working correctly, the entire system operates with less strain.
 This not only helps you avoid premature system failure but also ensures your heat pump runs at optimal efficiency throughout its life.
 Investing a little in maintenance now can save you from the much larger expense of an early air conditioning and heating replacement.

 Repair or Replace?
-Making the Right Choice
+How to Make the Right Choice

 When your heat pump starts giving you trouble, you’re faced with a big question: should you pay for another repair or invest in a new system?
 It’s a tough call, but a few key factors can make the decision much clearer.
 Thinking through the age of your unit, the cost of the fix, and potential energy savings will help you land on the right choice for your home and your budget.

-Considering Your Heat Pump’s Age and Condition
+Assess Your System’s Age and Condition

 The first thing to look at is your heat pump’s age.
 Most systems have a lifespan of about 15 years.
 If your unit is approaching that milestone or has already passed it, replacement often makes more sense.
 Older systems are not only more likely to break down, but they also become less efficient over time.
 Consistent care can certainly extend its life, which is why preventative maintenance plans are so important.
 But if you find yourself calling for repairs more frequently on an aging unit, it might be signaling that its best days are behind it.